-SELF-AWARENESS: The abilities to understand one's own SELF-MANAGEMENT: The abilities to manage one's emotions, thoughts, and behaviors effectively in different situations and to achieve goals and aspirations.
+SELF-MANAGEMENT: The abilities to manage one's emotions, thoughts, and behaviors effectively in different situations and to achieve goals and aspirations.
 This includes the capacities to delay gratification, manage stress, and feel motivation & agency to accomplish personal/collective goals.
 Such as: